🔮 Oracle Report — April 29, 2026

 REGULATION

+No federal ibogaine approval pathway is established before 2029.
 Cardiac safety data gaps are the binding constraint, not political will or efficacy evidence.
 FDA cannot approve without cardiac safety data; DEA will not reschedule ahead of FDA; Congress has not passed ibogaine-specific legislation.
 Resolve date corrected to match the stated claim horizon (2029-01

 LEGISLATION